 - Digital transformation is the use of smart, connected technologies to solve a problem, and it usually involves a change in behavior or work practice.
 (Stuart Harris)

-- The user experience (or UX) part of digital transformation is a loose collection of things - including reserach, design and writing - that all have the common goal of using input and feedback from end users in the actual design of a digital product.
+- The user experience (or UX) part of digital transformation is a loose collection of things - including research, design, and writing - that all have the common goal of using input and feedback from end-users in the actual design of a digital product.
 (Andrew Benson)

-- It's the million dollar question and most people go right to the technology (eCommerce, AI, IoT, wearable technology).
-But digital transformation also includes the enablers of people, process and platforms which is the glue that makes it happen - and all of the touchpoints which is where digital transformation touches customers, employees and partners.
+- It's the million-dollar question and most people go right to the technology (eCommerce, AI, IoT, wearable technology).
+But digital transformation also includes the enablers of people, processes, and platforms which is the glue that makes it happen - and all of the touchpoints which is where digital transformation touches customers, employees, and partners.
 (Gino Giovannelli)

 - It's a whole bunch of stuff that I know I am supposed to be doing to make my business better, but I am just not exactly sure how to get started.
 (Kathy Hollenhorst)

 See - very clearly not brilliant but in the company of all of the other great definitions, I figure mine begins to look a bit better.
 I'll let you decide.